 Music is such an important part of MTHCS exercise programs – especially groups involving aged care residents, some of whom may be affected by memory loss or dementia.
 Residents enjoy a range of old-time tunes that they can sing along and move to.

-60 minutes of chair-based and standing movements to music which incorporate a variety of exercises to promote good posture, balance and strength-building.
+Chair-based and standing movements to music which incorporate a variety of exercises to promote good posture, balance and strength-building.

 Music and Movement with residents: Gentle exercise for aged care residents with old-time tunes and plenty of singing along.
 Community members often attend these sessions and are always welcome.
 Afternoon tea is provided.

 IMPORTANT!!
 An assessment is required prior to beginning any exercise programs.

 MTHCS receives funding from a number of different sources to provide services.
 To find out if you're eligible for a subsidised service visit the Service Access page.